AbishananSriran/PocketDictionary/README.md

 3. Run the program by compiling and running the Dictionary java file. (`javac Dictionary.java` + `java Dictionary`)

 ### *Usage*
-1. Search term to define in the textfield at top of the program.
+1. Search term to define in the text field at top of the program.
 2. Press "Search Term" button.
 Search may take up to 5 seconds to provide a response (if any).
 3. View the results in the text area below and enjoy!

 ### *TO-DO*
 * Work on more efficient methods to store data (using readable files or SQL)
 * Work on formatting quotes to avoid odd search results.
-(Ex: "hello" results in: â€œhelloâ€�)
+(Example: "hello" results in: â€œhelloâ€�)
 * Optimize methods and logic in code.
 * Spice up the application UI!